Hyle-org/devhub-hyle/docs/quickstart/custom-identity-contract.md

 cargo run -- verify-identity alice.simple_identity abc123 0
 ```

-This command will:
+This command:

-1. Send a blob transaction to verify `alice`'s identity.
+1. Sends a blob transaction to verify `alice`'s identity.
-1. Generate a ZK proof of that identity.
+1. Generates a ZK proof of that identity.
 It will only be valid once, thus the inclusion of a nonce.
-1. Send the proof to the devnet.
+1. Sends the proof to the devnet.

 Upon reception of the proof, the node will: